nickaldwin/-ransomware-python/README.md

 There are a lot of types of ransomware.
 The one we will build uses the same password to encrypt and decrypt the data.
 In other words, we use key derivation

-this is for educational purpose only
+this is for educational purpose only don't try this @ /~